bsherman/ubuntu-custom-buildah/README.md

 ## What is this?

-This version of Ubuntu image is only lightly modified, based on [catthehacker/ubuntu:act-22.04](https://github.com/catthehacker/docker_images), but it has added:
+This version of Ubuntu image is lightly modified, based on [catthehacker/ubuntu:act-22.04](https://github.com/catthehacker/docker_images), but it has added:
 - `buildah` for podman building
 - `dosfstools`
 - `isolinux`